 📍Villa Crespo – Where Argentine meat tells its full story

 Tucked away in the evolving neighborhood of Villa Crespo, Madre Rojas is a quiet powerhouse in the world of Argentine beef.
-At the helm is Juan Ignacio Barcos — livestock producer, meat sommelier, and chef — who has made it his mission to elevate not just the taste of Argentine meat, but our understanding of it.
+At the helm is Juan Ignacio Barcos: livestock producer, meat sommelier, and chef.
+He has made his mission to elevate not just the taste of Argentine meat, but our understanding of it.

 Here, the experience goes beyond fire and flavor.
 Each cut is introduced with full traceability: where it was raised, how it was fed, and why it matters.
-It’s not about flashy presentations or gourmet pretension but about respect for the product.
+I add it to the list not because of the presentations or gourmet pretension, but because its respect for the product.
 That means grass-fed Wagyu with known provenance, fries cooked in Wagyu fat, and a team trained to help diners appreciate the richness and subtleties of Argentina’s most iconic ingredient.

 5. La Carnicería